roobbb/owserver/README.md

     roobbb/owserver

 + standard config sets owserver listening on localhost:4303 and owhttpd on 2121
-+ if another process on your host should connect to owserver, the unix socket doesn't work - please set up your own custom config where owserver is listening on 127.0.0.1:4303 e.g.
++ if another process on your host should connect to owserver, the unix socket localhost:4303 doesn't work with docker - therefore owserver is listening on 127.0.0.1:4303 by default

+### run example: start owserver only with default values

+    docker run -d \
+       --name=owserver \
+       --net=host \
+       --restart=always \
+       -v /etc/localtime:/etc/localtime:ro \
+       --device=/dev/onewire \
+       -e SERVICES_LVL=1 \
+    roobbb/owserver

 ### run example: overwriting defaults